 Most feedback programs don't fail because teams chose the wrong tool.
 They fail because the tool gets configured in ways that undermine what they're trying to learn.

 Asking five questions when one would do.
 The research on microsurveys is consistent: completion rates drop sharply after the second or third question on mobile.
-A single rating question plus one optional open-text field outperforms a five-question survey on every metric, response rate, data quality, and user tolerance.
+A single rating question plus one optional open-text field outperforms a five-question survey on every metric: response rate, data quality, and user tolerance.
 Most teams build the survey they wish they could send, not the one users will actually complete.

 Treating new users and power users as the same audience.
 A user three days into onboarding and a user who's been in your product for 18 months have completely different contexts, pain points, and expectations.
 Sending them the same survey at the same moment produces averaged-out data that represents neither of them accurately.
 User segmentation by lifecycle stage isn't optional for programs that want to act on what they hear.